 All students are required to take physical education.
-You may be excused from PE class only by presenting the instructor with a note from your parents or by seeing the school nurse if you become ill during the day.
-If you will be absent from PE class for more than two consecutive class periods, you must present the instructor with a physician's excuse.
-If you return to PE class after a prolonged period, you must present the instructor with a physician's note releasing you to resume physical education activities.
+You may be excused from PE class only by presenting a Doctor's note to the school nurse or by seeing the school nurse if you become ill during the day.
+If you return to PE class after a prolonged period, you must present the school nurse with a physician's note releasing you to resume physical education activities.
 Students who are excused for a prolonged period will be required to complete a written curriculum or portion thereof.
 The State Education Department empowers the School Medical Officer to make final recommendations in case of disputes.